-For your own safety, and for the safety of your passengers, be sure to read the following important notices.
+For your own safety, and for the safety of your passengers and/or crew, be sure to read the following important notices.

 Risk of Electric Shock

 To avoid electric shock, do not open the TV-Hub's chassis enclosure.
 There are no user-serviceable parts inside.